-But you can join us right now and help wildlife, our planet, and your fellow humans by bringing your own reusable cup from home (ka pai if you already do!) and enjoy a discount on your hot drink.
-You can also choose to chill out at one of our seated cafes and use our dine-in cups.
+We removed SUCs from our Old Elephant House restaurant at the end of 2024, followed by Te Puna and Wētāpunga cafés in April 2025, and now Mokonui café (The Watering Hole), The Lookout and Korimako kiosk cafés have followed suit.
+You can join us and help wildlife, our planet, and your fellow humans by bringing your own reusable cup from home (ka pai if you already do!) and enjoy a discount on your hot drink.
+You can also choose to chill out at one of our seated cafés and use our dine-in cups.

 “Making long-life reusable cups our ‘go-to’ saves on the use of precious natural resources and reduces waste going to landfill - reducing harmful greenhouse gas emissions that contribute to climate change,” says Auckland Zoo’s Environmental Initiatives Advisor, Claudine Gibson.